abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 #### Structure of FPGA Architecture
 ![Screenshot (2088)](https://user-images.githubusercontent.com/120498080/208081790-279b1699-d010-4a70-a94f-295040f1519a.png)
 #### Congestion Architecture
-- It shows which area is how much Congusted.
+- It shows which area is how much Congested.
 ![Screenshot (2089)](https://user-images.githubusercontent.com/120498080/208081834-0f92663a-bc7e-4757-86eb-24f96f55c9a5.png)
-- There are also differnet views available of this FPGA Architecture which can be accessed through GUI
+- There are also different views available of this FPGA Architecture which can be accessed through GUI

-- Finally the output of this VPR step is
+- Finally, the output of this VPR step is
-1. **tseng.net** Its a packed netlist format, its basically a xml file that describes post packed circuit.
-So it represent the user netlist in terms of complex logic blocks of this particular architecture.
+1. **tseng.net** It's a packed netlist format, it's an xml file that describes post packed circuit.
+So it represents the user netlist in terms of complex logic blocks of this particular architecture.
-2. **tseng.place** Its the output of Placement step.
-It is going to list the netlist and tells about the differnet block number and their placement in the Architecture.
+2. **tseng.place** It's the output of the Placement step.
+It is going to list the netlist and tells about the different block number and their placement in the Architecture.
-3. **tseng.route**  Its the output of Routing step which going to contain informating about the net and the nodes which are going to connect.
+3. **tseng.route** It's the output of the Routing step which going to contain information about the net and the nodes which are going to connect.
-4. **tseng.log** Its basically what it printed out in the terminal.
+4. **tseng.log** It's basically what it printed out in the terminal.
-- All the files are generate in same working directory `/home/kunalg123/Desktop/vtr-verilog-to-routing/`
+- All the files are generated in the same working directory `/home/kunalg123/Desktop/vtr-verilog-to-routing/`
 - It will also generate `report_timing.setup.rpt` , `report_timing.hold.rpt`, `packing_pin_util.rpt`, etc files. in the same working directory.

 - ***NOTE** Command to search .rpt file in working directory `ls *.rpt`*
 ### Running VTR with added clock
 To run VTR with the clock I needed to define `tseng.sdc` and invoke it in the VTR command
 #### `tseng.sdc` file
-- To get the correct timing report I need to  set the clock and for that I need to set the contrains file (`tseng.sdc file`)
+- To get the correct timing report I need to  set the clock and for that, I need to set the constraints file (`tseng.sdc file`)
 ```
 create_clock -period 10 -name pclk
 set_input_delay -clock pclk -max 0 [get_ports {*}]
 set_output_delay -clock pclk -max 0 [get_ports {*}]
 ```
 ```
-create_clock -period 10 -name pclk                    //Created a clock with time period of 10nsec with name plck (I can find it from timing report)
+create_clock -period 10 -name pclk                    //Created a clock with the period of 10nsec with name plck (I can find it from the timing report)
 set_input_delay -clock pclk -max 0 [get_ports {*}]    //Set input delay to zero
 set_output_delay -clock pclk -max 0 [get_ports ("}]   //Set output delay to zero
 ```
 ### Steps to add this clock to the Design
-- First go back to the same working directory and append the sdc option.
+- First, go back to the same working directory and append the sdc option.
 ```
 $VTR_ROOT/vpr/vpr $VTR_ROOT/vtr_flow/arch/timing/EArch.xml $VTR_ROOT/vtr_flow/benchmarks/blif/tseng.blif --route_chan_width 100 --sdc_file /home/is22mtech14002/LAB1/tseng.sdc
 ```
 [Reference for VPR Command Line Options](https://docs.verilogtorouting.org/en/latest/vpr/command_line_usage/)
-- Finally it will generate several reports:
+- Finally, it will generate several reports:
 1. `report_timing.setup.rpt`
 2. `report_timing.hold.rpt`
 3. `report_unconstrained_timing.hold.rpt`